stefanofabi/drops-lims/README.md

 ## Security Vulnerabilities

-To report a vulnerability you can do so directly to the creator's email stefanofabi96@gmail.com .
-If it is something very punctual, please create a new issue to give it a better follow-up.
+To report a vulnerability please create a new thread for better tracking.

-The estimated time to fix such vulnerability if it exists will depend exclusively on its severity and the help of the community.
+The estimated time to fix such vulnerability, if any, will depend solely on its severity and community support.

 ## License